 For the Open to hope Foundation: Providing A Better Donor Experience

-The Open to Hope Foundation started providing better donor experiences by treating digital transformation as a long-term strategy.
+The Open to Hope Foundation started providing better donor experiences by treating transformation as a long-term strategy.
 The nonprofit executed multiple projects that, over the span of a few years, incrementally improved operational efficiency and gave the nonprofit a better public image.

 The foundation started small by building out a website, social media profiles, and a podcast to better convey its mission to the world.
 However, these initial steps opened the door to bigger initiatives behind the scenes.